Legacy and evaluations of Erasmus: Supporters

 Erasmus was continually protected by popes, bishops, inquisitors-general, and Catholic kings during his lifetime.
-(Note: For example, in 1527, Pope Clement VII wrote to the Spanish Inquisitor General that he should silence those who attacked Erasmus' non-Lutheran doctrine; and Charles V (King of Spain, King of Germany, King of Sicily, Archduke of Austria, Duke of Brabant, Holy Roman Emperor) wrote to Erasmus his support.
-Ledo, Jorge (2018).
-"Which Praise of Folly Did the Spanish Censors Read?: The Moria de Erasmo Roterodamo (c.
-1532–1535) and the Libro del muy illustre y doctíssimo Señor Alberto Pio (1536) on the Eve of Erasmus' Inclusion in the Spanish Index" Erasmus corresponded with a succession of protective Inquisitors General of Castille/Spain in the 1510s and 1520s, consulting with them on his work and attacks on it.)

 He was a bishops' man: promoting the episcopal and apostolic system and in constant contact, correspondence, patronage and direction with dozens at any time, and their Latin secretaries: for example, his book On Free Will was squeezed out of him by bishops, and strategized, discussed, vetted (his local bishop in Basel got him to remove some polemic material from it, for example) and promoted by them.
 His relationship with his patron Archbishop of Canterbury William Warham was so close that Warham even wanted Erasmus to share his grave.

 The following generation of saints and scholars included many influenced by Erasmian humanism or spirituality, notably Ignatius of Loyola, (Note: "A.H.T.
 Levi notes that the preface to Erasmus's commentary on Matthew's Gospel, published in 1522, 'contains all the major features of Ignatius's spirituality embryonically, including the principle of the discretio spirituum (the discernment of the spirits) and, among much else taken by Ignatius, the idea of imaginatively reconstructing the episodes of Jesus’ life for meditative prayer that was to form the body of the Spiritual Exercises.